trilitech/tezos-developer-docs/docs/tutorials/security.md

 To run the code, a Ligo compiler is required and can be installed at this [location](https://ligolang.org/docs/intro/installation/?lang=jsligo)

-Compile the contract with the Ligo compiler
+For later usage, to compile a contract with the Ligo compiler, run this command :

 ```bash
 ligo compile contract ./contracts/<MY_CONTRACT_FILE>.jsligo
 ```

-or though Taqueria
+or through Taqueria

 ```bash
 npm i